yashsharma127/aeonaxy-intern-assign/README.md

 ## Technologies Used

-- **Next.js:** Utilized for building the frontend, providing server-side rendering and routing capabilities.
+- **Next.js:** Utilized for building the front end, providing server-side rendering and routing capabilities.
 - **Tailwind CSS:** Used for styling the project, allowing for rapid development and customization of UI components.

 ## Setup Instructions